 Arnica Infusion is specially designed to relieve pain due to sore muscles and joints associated with arthritis, backaches, sprains, strains, and bruises.
 No matter if you are dealing with an acute injury, chronic pain, or a general "flare-up" - you will experience fast relief from pain and inflammation.

-You are likely familiar with some of the standard topical agents on the market as most of our customers use them.
-The are mass marketed and even found in most department stores now.
+You are likely familiar with some of the standard topical creams on the market as most of our customers use them.
+They are mass marketed and even found in most department stores...
+Well, we are here to say that Arnica Infusion goes many steps beyond what they offer.

 Made in the USA at an FDA registered manufacturing facility, you can be assured that Arnica Infusion is both safe and effective.
 We only source top grade ingredients while implementing strict quality control checks during every step of the production process.
 Expect the same high quality that MendMeShop customers have been accustomed to since we started the company in 2005.